quaris628/EinsteinEditor/README.md

  - Edit/View synapse strengths
  - Drag neurons around the diagram
  - Zoom and pan around the diagram
- - Have positions of neurons in the diagram persist between saving/loading (Credit to Lucifer!)
+ - Have positions of neurons in the diagram persist between saving/loading (Credit to Lucifer!) - This happens by appending data to the end of neuron descriptions, which is the extra characters you'll see when viewing the brain in the bibites simulation.
  - Handle window resizing (up to 2048x1080)
  - Auto-arrange neurons in a cleaner arrangement
  - Auto-fix non-unique neuron descriptions
  - Support multiple bibite versions
  - Auto-convert brains between bibite versions (when saving to different-versioned files)
- - Handle crashes with a prompt to report them and by logging info to a file

 What this can't do (and probably never will):
  - Edit bibite genes